Video contradicts border agency's account of death of ill migrant teen in its custody

-A video of the final hours of a Guatemalan child inside the Customs and Border Protection cell shows him collapsing to the floor and later dying next to a toilet where he was discovered by another child the next morning.
+A video of the final hours of a Guatemalan teenager inside a Customs and Border Protection cell shows him collapsing to the floor and later dying next to a toilet where he was discovered by another teen the next morning.

 The potentially disturbing black-and-white security camera video and other documents obtained by ProPublica from Weslaco, Texas, police under Texas open government laws shows 16-year-old Carlos weak and unable to stand, then collapsing at one point on the concrete floor.